 When you sign up we connect you with a Homes for Heroes real estate or mortgage specialist.
 They are experts in your local market’s conditions.
 There are no extra fees or paperwork to qualify for Homes for Heroes and the Hero Rewards savings we give back to heroes.
 On average, a hero can save $3,000 when they buy, sell or refinance a home or mortgage with Homes for Heroes specialists.
 It’s our way to say thank you for your service to the community and our nation.

-Questions to Ask Your REALTOR® When Buying a House
+Questions to Ask a Real Estate Agent When Buying a House

 Am I Being Realistic?